 All the stories are told in the context of the hunter-gatherer life of nomadic clans.
 Berries, meats, and stews – chewed roots, herbal remedies, and shelters made from bent saplings, upturned dugout canoes or seal-skin kayaks.
 Fur-lined parkas and hide boots filled with soft moss, or auroch wool.
 Journeys follow tracks, markers, and contours.
 Every step of the story is marked by changes in weather, landscape, or stages of hunger.
 It’s a visceral book, rich with scents, tastes and sensations.
 The animals are described in terms of their body language – the warning “uff” of the wolf, the lowered heads of dogs or reindeer.
 These stories speak to us on a primal level.

-There’s enough adventure and suspense to turn the pages well past normal lights out, but for my son and I, it was the resonance between Torak’s world and ours that felt really exciting.
-Torak’s adventures were wild and unfamiliar enough to be frightening but close enough to feel relatable.
+The adventure and suspense are brilliant, but for my son and I, it was the resonance between Torak’s world and ours that felt special — wild and unfamiliar enough to be frightening but close enough to feel relatable.

-Torak is just a little older than my son, his life wilder than anything we have experienced as a family (we’ve slept under canvas but not in a hide tent), his landscape colder (we’ve woken to rain on our faces, but never ice).
-He has a wolf and ravens as companions – we have a dog, and occasional rescued buzzards and mice).
+Torak is older than my son, his life wilder than anything we have experienced (we’ve slept under canvas but not in a hide tent), and his landscape is colder (we’ve woken to rain on our faces, but never ice).
+He has a wolf and ravens as companions (we have a dog, and occasional rescued buzzards and mice).
 Torak runs for his life through ice storms in the mountains (for several days).
 We go hill-running in the rain until it gets dark (three miles).
 We have all swum with seals and befriended foxes and other wild animals.

 In fairness, I could probably manage a shelter — bend a few saplings and prop up a few branches, leaves, and bracken fronds — and I could probably fashion a hunk of granite into a sharpish tool and maybe cobble together some bark twine or withies to stabilise it, and if we had any kind of decent weather, I could make some hay and create a bed (ish).